2023 Best Value Visual & Performing Arts Bachelor's Degree Schools in Tennessee

 TNU undergraduate students pay an average of $26,898 in in-state tuition and fees each year.

-With a ranking of #10, Belmont University did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
-Located in the large city of Nashville, Belmont is a private not-for-profit college with a moderately-sized student population.
+Belmont University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree visual and performing arts programs.
+Located in the city of Nashville, Belmont is a private not-for-profit school with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at Belmont are $38,430 a year.
+In-state tuition fees for undergraduate students at Belmont are $38,430 per year.

-Belmont not only placed well in our value ranking, but it is also #3 on our Best Visual & Performing Arts Bachelor’s Degree Schools in Tennessee list.
+Belmont also made our Best Visual & Performing Arts Bachelor’s Degree Schools in Tennessee list, coming in at #3.

 Read full report on Visual & Performing Arts at Belmont University